MarielWaters/mw-1811-comp-challenge-1/README.md

 # The concept behind my version...

 is a site/app that allows funds to be raised for activists who have been arrested during direct actions.
-With no regard for space or time, I selected a variety of iconic images from some of the many social movements in the last 100 years.
+With no regard for space or time, I selected a variety of iconic images from some of the many social movements within the last century or so.

 # Things I learned:

 Pseudo-selectors are handy!
 In the `header`, I used `::before` and `::after` to set my icons with their `nav` items.
-Through that process I learned that if I want to see my icon, I better set a `height` and `width` with `content: “”` in order to create a  “pseudo-container” to fill with a `background-image`.
-Utilizing the `::before` and `::after` pseudo-selectors helped me more efficiently structure the layout and styling the `header`.
-In addition, using the `background-image` property to add decorate icons to the page is accessibility friendly!
+Through that process I learned if I want to see my icon, I better set a `height` and `width` with `content: “”` in order to create a  “pseudo-container” to fill with a `background-image`.
+Utilizing the `::before` and `::after` pseudo-selectors helped me more efficiently structure the layout and style the `header`.
+In addition, using the `background-image` property to add decorative icons to the page is accessibility friendly!

 ### Example code: